-Symptom Problem Solution Cannot create (burn) a disc.
+Symptom Problem Solution Cannot remove a CD or DVD disc.
+The PC is turned off.
+Turn on your PC and press the Eject button to extend the tray.
+Cannot create (burn) a disc.
 Problem with disc.
 Make sure the label is face up and centered in the tray.
 Verify that you are using the correct disc type (media) for the drive.
 Try a different brand of disc.
 Make sure the disc is clean and undamaged.
 If recording stopped during a recording session, the disc may be damaged; use a different disc.
 Use the correct type of disc for the type of files you are recording.
 When using a CD-R disc, make sure it is blank when recording music, and is blank or appendable (disc with space to add more data files) when recording data.
 Verify that you are using the correct disk when making a copy of a disc.
 RecordNow! can record only to the same disc type as the source.
-For example, you can record a DVD only to a DVD+R or a DVD+RW disc, and you can record a CD only to a CD-R or a CD-RW disc.
-Problem with drive.
+For example, you can record a DVD only to a DVD+R or a DVD+RW disc, and you can Problem with drive. record a CD only to a CD-R or a CD-RW disc.
 Make sure the disc is in the correct drive.
 Make sure you select the correct drive before recording.
 RecordNow! selects the first optical drive it finds, but you can select the drive in RecordNow! before you begin recording.
 Make sure the recording disc tray is clean and undamaged.
 Select a slower write speed for the recording drive, if it is available.
 Each time you make a recording, RecordNow! selects the optimum recording speed.
 Refer to the Help menu in the RecordNow! recording program to choose the speed.
 Problem with PC operation.
 RecordNow! does not let you add a track if it exceeds the available space on your disc.
 You can make space available by removing one or more tracks from the list before recording the files to disc.
 Close all software programs and windows before recording.
 Make sure you have enough space available on your hard disk drive to store a temporary copy of the content.
 If you are on a network, copy the files from a network drive to your hard disk drive first, and then record them to disc.
 Enable Direct Memory Access (DMA) on your PC.
 Restart the PC and try again.